ahmadrezarm/MedSynth/README.md

 ## Reproducing Results and Generating Synthetic Data Using the Proposed Pipeline
 The data generation pipeline can be brokendown into note-generation and dialogue generation pipelines.

-The note-generation pipeline is presented in figure below:
+The note-generation pipeline is presented in figure below.
+Please refer to the paper for more details.

 ![MedSynth Note Generation Pipeline](note_gen.png)

+The dialogue generation pipeline has two agents: dialogue generator and dialogue polisher.
+Please refer to the paper for more details.

 ### Environment Setup
 You can set up the Conda environment using the `environment.yml` file.